 Prerequisites

-You have created a VPC in the China (Shanghai) region.
-You have also deployed cloud resources, such as Elastic Compute Service (ECS) instances, in the VPC to host your applications.
+A virtual private cloud (VPC) is created in the China (Shanghai) region.
+The VPC contains cloud resources, such as Elastic Compute Service (ECS) instances, to host your services.
 For more information, see Create a VPC with an IPv4 CIDR block.

-NoteBefore you create a VPC connection on an Enterprise Edition transit router, make sure that the VPC has at least one vSwitch in a zone that supports Enterprise Edition transit routers.
+NoteBefore you connect an Enterprise Edition transit router to a VPC, make sure that the VPC has at least one vSwitch in a zone that supports Enterprise Edition transit routers.
 The vSwitch must have at least one idle IP address.
-This topic uses a transit router created in the China (Shanghai) region.
-This region supports Shanghai Zone F and Shanghai Zone G.
+In this example, the transit router is created in the China (Shanghai) region.
+Shanghai Zone F and Shanghai Zone G support Enterprise Edition transit routers.

 You understand the security group rules of the ECS instances in the VPC.
 Make sure that the rules allow the ECS instances to communicate with the data center.
 For more information, see View security group rules and Add a security group rule.

-You have created an Enterprise Edition transit router in the region where the VPC is deployed.
+An Enterprise Edition transit router is created in the region where the VPC is deployed.
 For more information, see Create a transit router.

-Before you purchase the Express Connect circuits, make sure that you understand the billing rules.
-This topic requires two Express Connect circuits, which means you must apply for two ports.
-For more information about port resource fees and outbound traffic fees, see the following topics:
+You are familiar with the billing rules for Express Connect circuits.
+This example requires two circuits, so you must apply for two ports.
+For more information about port resource usage fees and outbound data transfer fees, see the following documents:

 Step 1: Create VBRs and configure routes

-Create a VBR for each of the two Express Connect circuits.
-Then, configure a route on each VBR that points to the on-premises data center.
+Create a virtual border router (VBR) for each Express Connect circuit.
+On each VBR, configure a route that points to the on-premises data center.

 Log on to the Express Connect console.